Sex-Based Misconduct

 At Illinois, We Care

-The website wecare.illinois.edu delivers important information about sexual misconduct support, response, prevention and reporting options to those who need it.
+The website wecare.illinois.edu delivers important information about sex-based misconduct support, response, prevention and reporting options to those who need it.
 The website has quick links for those who want to report an incident, those who want to talk to someone, those who want information about how to support survivors and even people who do not necessarily know what to do.

 The website provides information about confidential and nonconfidential resources, university policies, disciplinary procedures, and frequently asked questions on numerous topics related to supporting survivors, reporting options, and prevention and education programs.